What is Rapid Application Development (RAD)?

 At the very beginning, rapid application development sets itself apart from traditional software development models.
 It doesn’t require you to sit with end users and get a detailed list of specifications; instead, it asks for a broad requirement.
-The broad nature of the requirements helps you give specific requirements at different points of the development cycle.
+The broad nature of the requirements helps you take the time to segment specific requirements at different points of the development cycle.

-More often than not, these prototypes are quickly made to work, just to show off certain features, without proper polish.
-This is normal, and the final product is only created during the finalization stage where the client and developer can both agree on the final product.
+More often than not, these prototypes are quickly made to work to showcase just the key features.
+This is normal, and the final product is only created during the finalization stage where the client and developer are in alignment with the final product.